3 Chicagoans missing in Florida condo collapse in Surfside near Miami

-Ilan Naibryf attends the University of Chicago and is a member of the student board on campus.
+Ilan Naibryf attends the University of Chicago and is a member of the student board of Chabad on campus.

 Richard Augustine, 77, a Chicago native, is also missing.
-His daughter said her father was supposed to fly to Chicago tonight for a weekend visit.
-He had just returned from the West Coast, Debbie Hill said, and was packing his bags to come to see her.
+Debbie Hill said her father was supposed to fly to Chicago tonight for a weekend visit; he had just returned from the West Coast and was packing his bags to come to see her.

 "He was actually supposed to fly in today," Hill said.
 "He just finished up a trip with my brother out in California and he went home to repack his bags and he was coming to spend the weekend here.